Arts OASIS Graduation Checklist

 - A course can only count towards one program of study (Exception: with the approval of your departmental advisor, a freshman course can count towards both your U0 requirements and your program requirements.).

 - All required and complementary courses used to fulfil program requirements must be completed with a grade of C or better.
+Students completing the requirements of an Honours or Joint Honours program may need to achieve a higher minimum grade.

 - Courses in which you have received a final grade of D can count for elective credit only.
 If you repeat a course you have previously completed with a final grade of D, you will not earn an additional three credits when repeating the course.